Procure-to-pay: What Is It And What Are Its Benefits

 When it comes to choosing a procure-to-pay solution, there are a few factors you should consider.

 First, what type of business do you have?
 If you’re a small business with only a handful of employees, you might not need all the bells and whistles that come with enterprise software.
-Conversely, if you have hundreds or even thousands of employees across multiple locations, an enterprise solution is probably your best bet.
+Conversely, an enterprise solution is probably your best bet if you have hundreds or even thousands of employees across multiple locations.

 Second, what’s your budget?
-Enterprise software can be quite expensive, so if you’re working with a limited budget, you may want to consider a smaller solution or even an Excel spreadsheet.
+Enterprise software can be expensive, so if you’re working with a limited budget, you may want to consider a smaller solution or even an Excel spreadsheet.
+Also, many advanced procurement solutions offer free basic services for a few users, then charge more for added features and larger user groups.
+On many occasions, you’ll find that you can get a lot of value for a relatively low cost.

 Third, what features do you need?
 The procure-to-pay process can be simple or complex, depending on the size and needs of your business.
 Make sure the software you choose has all the features you need to streamline your process.